On the size of maximal intersecting families: Introduction

 \begin{theorem} Let $\F$ be an $n$-uniform maximal intersecting family.
 Then

 \end{theorem}

-Let us remark that it is conjectured in \cite{FOT} that there exists some $\alpha < 1$ such that $|\F| \le (\alpha n)^n$ holds.
-The methods of the present paper does not seem to be sufficient to prove this conjecture.
-In fact, our argument allows us to take $o(1) = \Theta(\frac{1}{\sqrt{\log n}})$ in (\ref{meq}).
+Frankl, Ota and Tokushige conjecture in \cite{FOT} that $|\F| \le (\alpha n)^n$ should hold for any maximal intersecting family and some absolute constant $\alpha < 1$.
+The methods of the present paper do not seem to be sufficient to prove this conjecture.

-The general idea of the proof of Theorem \ref{el} is to study the family of minimal coverings of an arbitrary $n$-uniform family $\F$ (not necessarily intersecting).
-Roughly speaking, one can show that if $\F$ contains a subfamily $\F'$ such that the number of minimal coverings of $\F'$ is small then the number of minimal coverings of $\F$ must be small as well.
-This observation allows us to proceed by induction on $\tau(\F)$ (in order to apply induction we prove a more general bound than (\ref{meq}) which depends on $\tau(\F)$).
-The induction step consists of finding a suitable subfamily $\F'$ to which we can apply the above argument; this part of the argument is quite similar in spirit to \cite{F}.

-The paper is organized as follows.
-In Section 2, we develop various tools which we then put together in Section \ref{sec3} to prove Theorem \ref{el}.
-We recommend to read Section \ref{sec21} first, where we define the weight $c_\lambda(\F)$ and prove crucial Lemmas \ref{lm} and \ref{crlm}.
-After that we give a more detailed proof outline.
-In Sections \ref{sec22}-\ref{sec25} we prove some more auxiliary results and in Section \ref{sec3} we put them together to prove Theorem \ref{el}.
-In Section \ref{sec4} we provide some further remarks and formulate some open questions.
-In particular, we briefly discuss lower bounds on $|\F|$.